Joe's Pond

 About the reserve

-Joe’s Pond is a flooded clay pit that was taken over from the Coal Board by local man Joe Wilson – hence the name.
-The Trust took over management of the reserve from Joe and the pond is now a Site of Special Scientific Interest.
+Joe’s Pond is located on the site of a former clay pit owned by the Coal Board.
+This clay pit flooded and was taken over by a local man by the name of Joe Wilson, leading to the site being named ‘Joe’s Pond’.
+Durham Wildlife Trust took over management of the reserve from Joe and the pond is now designated as a Site of Special Scientific Interest for its lowland wetland and pond interests.

 The site is well served with footpaths and boardwalks providing excellent access for all, including wheelchairs and buggies.
-The Rainton Meadows visitor centre is a short walk away providing toilet facilities and refreshments.
+The Rainton Meadows Visitor Centre is a short walk away providing toilet facilities and refreshments.

 Contact us